jaysoo/jaysoo.ca/_posts/2014-03-20-i18n-with-es6-template-strings.markdown

 that is in Canadian Dollars (CAD).

-If we translated this string to German, for example, we expect the result to be `'Hallo Bob, müssen Sie 1.234,56 CA$ in Ihrem Bankkonto.'` Note that the currency amount has thousands and decimal separator as per German locale.
+If we translated this string to German, for example, we expect the result to be `'Hallo Bob, Sie haben 1.234,56 € auf Ihrem Bankkonto.'` Note that the currency amount has thousands and decimal separator as per German locale.

 ## Implementation